 Campus buildings are either checked or secured by CSPS after business hours each day.
 Access to facilities after business hours is provided by CSPS and requires authorization from the party responsible for the building or office and the presentation of photo identification.
 Residential facilities are locked 24 hours a day, 7 days a week.
+Most academic buildings are accessed via key card entry.
 Access by non-residents is limited to guests of a resident or an approved University visitor.